 What is UX design?

-UX design is an approach to creating products, systems, and services that are effective and enjoyable to use.
-By placing the user at the center of the design process, we ensure that we create great user experiences (UX).
-A human-centered approach to design and development helps lead to positive user experiences by ensuring that our artifacts are easy to learn and use, are fun and enjoyable, and help users to achieve their goals.
+User Experience (UX) design is an approach to creating products, systems, and services that are effective and enjoyable to use.
+By placing the user at the center of the design process, we ensure that technologies are easy to learn and use, are fun and enjoyable, and help users to achieve their goals.
 Read more about what human centered design and development (HCDD) is.

-What kinds of artifacts and experiences do you create using UX design?
+What kinds of experiences can you create as a UX designer?

-Websites, mobile applications, desktop applications, kiosks, vehicle dashboards, smart watches, educational tools, productivity applications, visual interfaces, and more.
+Websites, mobile apps, desktop applications, kiosks, vehicle dashboards, smartwatches, educational tools, productivity applications, visual interfaces, and more.

 What exactly will I get to do as a UX designer?

-There are several common processes that you will use to design in a human-centered way, ensuring that solutions are not only technically functional, but also meet the needs and desires of users:
+There are several common processes that you will use to design experiences in a human-centered way, ensuring that solutions are not only technically functional, but also meet the needs and desires of users:

-- User Research—we get to know our users and their needs by conducting observations and interviews
+- User Research—get to know users and their needs by conducting observations and interviews

-- Understanding the Problem—we use insights from user research to ensure we are addressing the right problem, and identify ways we can address the problem
+- Problem Framing—use insights from user research to ensure the right problem is addressed, and identify ways we can frame the problem in innovative ways

-- Prototyping—we brainstorm, sketch, and create low and high fidelity physical and digital prototypes
+- Prototyping—brainstorm, sketch, and create low and high fidelity physical and digital prototypes

-- Evaluation—we conduct usability testing and understand how users think about solutions to identify and correct any issues that prevent the user from having a great experience
+- Evaluation—conduct usability tests and other types of evaluations to understand how users think about technological solutions, and to identify and correct any issues that prevent users from having great experiences

 What kind of jobs do people with these skills get?